 - Material in our LRS are delivered regularly, with deliveries made several times each day.

-- From the end of 2014, only the newest and most highly-used physical items are housed on open shelves, making it easier to browse and locate items amongst the most popular books from our collection.
+- Only the newest and most highly-used physical items are housed on open shelves, making it easier to browse and locate items amongst the most popular books from our collection.

 Collection merger & development

-- The LRS has allowed for the complete merger of the City and Kuring-Gai libraries by the end of 2015.
+- The LRS allowed for the complete merger of the City and Kuring-Gai libraries in 2015.